 If you would like help with safety planning, PARC can help guide you through the process.
 Our hotline and anonymous chat function can also be used to talk to an advocate about safety planning!

-Beth Israel Deaconess Medical Center is another SANE (Sexual Assault Nurse Examiner)-certified site.
-SANE-certified nurses are specifically trained to perform exams and collect forensic evidence from those who have experienced sexual assault.
-For students with concerns about this hospital visit appearing on your insurance, all services provided by the Violence Prevention and Recovery Services program at Beth Israel Deaconness are free, including advocacy, support groups, and SANE exams and related medical care.
+Beth Israel Deaconess Medical Center is another SANE-certified site.
+Nurses are specifically trained to perform exams and collect forensic evidence from those who have experienced sexual assault.
+For students with concerns about this hospital visit appearing on your insurance, all services provided by the Violence Prevention and Recovery Services program at Beth Israel Deaconness are free, including advocacy, support groups and SANE exams and related medical care.

-The Brandeis University Health Center, located at the Stoneman Building and reachable at (781) 736-3677, provides STI testing, free emergency contraception for Brandeis students, pregnancy testing and referral for other support services related to sexual assault, violence and non-consensual contact.
+Brandeis University Health Center, located at the Stoneman Building and reachable at (781) 736-3677, provides sexually transmitted infection (STI) testing, free emergency contraception for Brandeis students, pregnancy testing and referral for other support services related to sexual assault, violence and non-consensual contact.

-You can also receive emergency contraception, STI testing, and other medical options at the Planned Parenthood/Greater Boston Health Center.
-The Center is located at 1055 Commonwealth Avenue, Boston, MA 02215.
-You can make an appointment by calling (800) 258-4448 or by visiting their website.
+You can also receive emergency contraception, STI testing and other medical options at the Planned Parenthood/Greater Boston Health Center.
+The center is located at 1055 Commonwealth Avenue, Boston, Massachusetts, 02215.
+You can make an appointment by calling (800) 258-4448 or by visiting its website.

-The Department of Community Living (DCL), located in Usdan G032, is responsible for all on campus housing.
-If you already live on campus, they are able to quickly-- often immediately-- move you into a temporary emergency space or move you into a permanent new room based on availability.
+The Department of Community Living (DCL), located in Usdan G032, is responsible for all on-campus housing.
+If you already live on campus, it is able to quickly — often immediately — move you into a temporary emergency space or a permanent new room based on availability.
 DCL staff are responsible reporters, however, so sharing that you have experienced violence would require them to share that information with the Office of Equal Opportunity.
-If you would prefer to not share with them, the professional staff at PARC can arrange the move with DCL on your behalf while keeping all of your information except your identity confidential.
+If you prefer to not share with them, the professional staff at PARC can arrange the move with DCL on your behalf while keeping all information (except your identity) confidential.

 Need help finding new off-campus housing?
 Our friends in Graduate Student Affairs have a lot of experience and may be able to help!